chromium/chromium/storage/browser/quota/README.md

 ### PaddingKey
 Helpers for computing quota usage for opaque resources.
-Features that store opaque resources (AppCache, Cache Storage) should use these helpers to avoid leaking cross-origin information via the quota usage they report.
+Features that store opaque resources (e.g. Cache Storage) should use these helpers to avoid leaking cross-origin information via the quota usage they report.

 ### SpecialStoragePolicy